Course Introduction to Programming

 Tiago Barros Pires

-In this class, we will install Visual Studio Code, a modern, lightweight, and highly extensible code editor.
+In this lesson, we will install Visual Studio Code, a modern, lightweight, and highly extensible code editor.
 It allows you to configure exactly the features you need, turning it into a powerful development tool for C and other languages.

 Installing Visual Studio Code (VSCode)